willothy/flatten.nvim/README.md

 The name is inspired by the flatten function in Rust (and maybe other languages?), which flattens nested types (`Option<Option<T>>` -> `Option<T>`, etc).

 The plugin itself is inspired by [`nvim-unception`](https://github.com/samjwill/nvim-unception), which accomplishes the same goal but functions a bit differently and doesn't allow as much configuration.
 Flatten uses modules and doesn't add any globals, which I think makes the codebase more convenient to work with and by extension less bug-prone.

-It also offers lua configuration.
+## Features

+- [X] Open files from terminal buffers without creating a nested session
+- [X] Allow blocking for git commits
+- [X] Configuration
+    - [X] Callbacks for user-specific workflows
+    - [X] Open in vsplit, split, tab, or current window
+- [X] Setting to [force blocking](#usage) from the commandline, regardless of filetype
+- [ ] Pipe from terminal into a new Neovim buffer (coming soon)

 ## Demo